How to connect InCarDoc iOS and Android to OBD adapter?

 With questions or issues, please contact our support using in-app option (up right) (i) - Contact us

-For Android you need:
+For Android, you need:

 Before to start: Stop the Engine; Turn off OBD apps on your device; Unplug adapter

-1. Start car's engine.
+1. Start the car's engine.

 2. Plug your OBD Device to your car's OBD2 diagnostic port.
 The OBD-II port is usually located within 2 feet (0.61 m) of the steering wheel.
-Check that adapter is powered.
+Check that the adapter is powered.

-4. Pre-settings: only for WiFi OBD adapters: At your Android go to Settings, choose Wi-Fi Devices and select connection with OBD adapter's Wi-Fi point.
+4. Pre-settings: only for Wi-Fi OBD adapters: At your Android go to Settings, choose Wi-Fi Devices and select connection with OBD adapter's Wi-Fi point.

-In app settings check/set WiFi as connection type
+In app settings check/set Wi-Fi as connection type

 6. Click at OBD adapter and wait for the initial connection